Specials

 jjohnson@bfacademy.org

-Ms. Johnson holds a Bachelor of Music in Music Education from University of Redlands and a Masters in Music Education from University of Colorado Boulder.
-Outside of Ben Franklin, Ms. Johnson is the music director for the theatre group Audience of One and sings with Skyline Chorus, a barbershop group.
+Outside of Ben Franklin, Ms. Johnson is a music director for Audience of One, Spot On Theatre and Mountain Vista High School.
 Prior to BFA, she taught band and orchestra at three Douglas County schools and K-8 general music at a charter school in Denver.

 Ms. Johnson truly believes in the power of the performing arts and is thrilled BFA is a STEAM school.
 Her role as a music teacher is to teach skills that will help students succeed in school and in life such as working with others, listening, storytelling, speaking in front of a group, being a good audience and accepting other people’s interests.
 Through the arts, she has seen students come out of their shells and embrace learning.